nimblemachines/akai-lpd8/README.md

 says "get preset #" in the middle-right of the patch, it will request each patch from the device and store it in a file.
-The patch assumes that this project lives directly in your home directory; the destination file for each patch is `~/akai-lpd8/lpd8-mk2-get-preset-<n>.txt`.
+The patch assumes that this project lives directly in your home directory; the destination file for each preset is `~/akai-lpd8/lpd8-mk2-get-preset-<n>.txt`.

-This file contains a sysex message, encoded as a series of integers.
+Each received preset file contains a sysex message, encoded as a series of integers.
 This is also the form consumed by `puredata/set-presets.pd`, which is used to send presets to the device.
-But first you have to create one - assuming the default factory four don't meet your needs.
+But first you have to create one – assuming the default factory four don't meet your needs.

 The second set of tools are two Lua scripts for converting between streams of ints and relatively friendly Lua tables: